sdv-dev/SDV/docs/developer_guides/sdv/tabular.rst

 Within this method, you can perform any steps necessary to fit your model.
-For example, we can see how the ``sdv.tabular.ctgan.CTGAN._fit`` method creates an instance of the underlying model, ``CTGANSynthesizer``, and prepares the list of categorical columns that it expects alongside the data.
+For example, we can see how the ``sdv.tabular.ctgan.CTGAN._fit`` method creates an instance of the underlying model, ``CTGAN``, and prepares the list of categorical columns that it expects alongside the data.

 .. code-block:: Python